Reversing Palindromic Enumeration in Rank Two Free Groups: Abstract

 \section{Abstract}

 The Gilman-Maskit algorithm for determining the discreteness or non-discreteness of a two-generator subgroup of $\mathrm{PSL}_2\mathbb{R}$ terminates with a pair of generators that are Farey words \cite{algorithm}.
 The Farey words are primitive words that are indexed by rational numbers and infinity.
-The so called E-words \cite{enumeration}, primitive words with palindromic or palindromic product forms, are also indexed by rational numbers and infinity.
-We produce a modification of the Gilman-Maskit algorithm so that the stopping generators are E-words.
+The so-called E-words \cite{enumeration}, primitive words with palindromic or palindromic product forms, are also indexed by rational numbers and infinity.
+We produce a modification of the Gilman-Maskit algorithm so that the stopping generators are E-words and what can be considered a new palindromic enumeration scheme.
+The original definition of the enumeration scheme can be implemented and run in a machine without any modification.
+However every time a recursion \textit{calls itself}, the state of the \textit{previous caller} is stored until the recursion stops calling itself.
+It is often efficient for a recursion to minimize calling itself in order to avoid wasted resources such as time and storage space.
+The non-recursive formulas for special cases reduce the self-calling of the recursion.